7ysN/Active-Directory-Map/README.md

 # Active Directory Map !

 **This script contains the Microsoft Active Directory Module DLL which is compressed and encoded to a Base64 string.**
-**The script takes the encoded Base64 string, decodes and decompresses it, and then loads it ** **The main purpose of this script is to help map the Domain environment.**
+**The script takes the encoded Base64 string, decodes and decompresses it, and then loads it.**
+**The main purpose of this script is to help map the Domain environment.**

 ## Usage: